WordsOfTheBuddha/wordsofthebuddha/packages/website/pages/an/an4/an4.29.pli.md

 ---
-title: Dhammapadasutta - The Four Dhamma Principles
+title: Dhammapada sutta - The Four Dhamma Principles
 description: The Buddha explains the four Dhamma principles that are foremost, ancient, rooted in tradition, timeless, and pure.
 fetter: ignorance
 tags: dhamma,an,an4,ignorance,contentment,good-will, mindfulness,collectedness